-We’ve reviewed nine electric toothbrushes, and have put together the list of the best six here.
+We have put together the list of the best six toothbrushes here.
 For the best performance, the Philips Sonicare ProtectiveClean 6100 is hard to beat, with its powerful cleaning performance and smart technology.
 If you’re on a tight budget and want a decent performer, the Colgate Omron ProClinical 250+ is also a superb choice.

 How we pick the best electric toothbrushes